rlabduke/lab_scripts/README.md

 Various lab related quaries to the MongoDB on daneel.

 # update_mongo
-Herein you will find scripts to update two databases in Mongo on datneel, experiment and summary.
+Herein you will find scripts to update two databases in Mongo on daneel, experiment and summary.
 The data is retrieved from the PDBe API.

+#rsync_pdb
+This does not actually contain a script, but rather instructions on rsyncing the PDB